 - Custom behavior depends on the person, department, etc.

 - Keep a log or an audit of the information that was provided.

 - Send a notification to the user when the Flow finishes.

 These are only some examples, but you can do a lot more.
-The information is there, so use it.
+The information is there so that you can use it.

 If you try to test the Flow, Power Automate will block it.

 It’s not usual for this to happen, but there’s a good reason for the “for a selected row” trigger.
 Since we need it to be triggered from Excel, we can’t do it manually from Flow online.
 Instead, the row needs to be selected in Excel, so all you can do is build the Flow and trigger it in Excel as follows.
 First, press the Flow’s add-in button on the Data tab, select the data, and press run.

 LEt’s go back to our online Flow and see what happened.

 Looks good.
 We got the Flow to trigger, and the information was provided correctly.
 Now you can

 You can only use this for Power Automate.
 Microsoft is working on other targets, but we can only use Power Automate to parse this information.